Globular Clusters Formed within Dark Halos I: present-day abundance, distribution and kinematics: The GC population

-As explained in Sec.~\ref{sec:tagging}, we use our fiducial cut to seed all halos above $M_{\rm vir} = 10^8$~\Msun\ at $z=8.65$ with a GC.
-We then follow the most bound particle in these halos at $z=0$ to predict the position and velocities of those GCs at present day.
-As shown in Fig.~\ref{fig:projection}, due to hierarchical assembly, painted GCs are today highly clustered around more massive halos, in good agreement with the distribution of observed GCs.
-We count the number of GCs within the virial radius (defined here as the radius that encloses $200\times$ the critical density) of all identified halos in our simulation output at $z=0$ and plot the resulting abundance of GCs per halo in Fig.~\ref{fig:gc_vs_mvir}, where we have only included halos with at least 1~GC.
+In Fig.~\ref{fig:gc_vs_mvir}, we convert these taggings into the number of GCs within the virial radius (defined here as the radius that encloses $200\times$ the critical density) of all identified halos in our simulation output at $z=0$ and plot the resulting abundance of GCs per halo, where we have only included halos with at least 1~GC.
 This is shown as green solid symbols, using individual dots for halos with more than 8 GCs and otherwise indicating the range with error bars for the 15 and 85th percentiles in mass.
 This is compared to GC observations in the local group compiled in \citet{Mackey_2015}, where we have converted V-band magnitude to stellar masses for each host galaxy assuming a mass-to-light ratio of $1$ and estimated halo masses based on the abundance matching prescription from \citet{Moster2013}.
 Additionally, local group values (all except for the Milky Way) have been corrected by the estimated fraction of blue GCs using:

 taken from \cite{Harris_2015}.
 For the MW, we have applied instead a metallicity cut, including all GCs with Fe/H$<-1$ as blue \citep[2010 edition]{Harris_1996}.

 The left panel of Fig.~\ref{fig:gc_vs_mvir} show a reasonable good agreement between local observations and the predictions of our model.
 We highlight that while the agreement on the \emph{normalisation} is obtained by construction-- our fiducial mass cut $10^8$~\Msun\ was chosen to reproduce approximately the abundance of blue GCs in the MW, see Sec.~\ref{sec:tagging} -- the \emph{scaling}, which is almost linear in halo mass, emerges naturally within $\Lambda$CDM since the number of high redshift progenitors scales approximately linearly with the halo mass.
 The grey solid line on the left panel of Fig.~\ref{fig:gc_vs_mvir} corresponds to the scaling of the number subhalos of $10^8$~\Msun\ accreted by halos as a function of mass \citep[taken from][]{Yang_2011}.
 Further discussion of the application of this approach to GCs can be found in \citet{MBK_2017} and \citet{ElBadry_2018}.
 One statistic not shown in this plot is the fraction of halos which have no GCs.
 For our fiducial mass cut, around 50\% of galaxies in an $M_{200}\approx 5\times 10^9$~\Msun\ halo (with stellar mass $M_\star \approx 10^6$~\Msun) have no GCs, falling sharply with increasing halo mass.